6londo9/embedika-test-task/README.md

 A little bit information about the app:

 - For development DB I used h2 database / For production DB - PostgreSQL.
 - The view of pages was made with Bootstrap and Thymeleaf.
 Actually some buttons was made using JS and AJAX.
-But it was not my work, the google helps me.
+But it was not my work, the Google helps me.

 ---